jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

-This quickstart consists of multiple projects, so it deploys and runs a differently in JBoss Developer Studio than the other quickstarts.
+This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

 * To deploy the server project, right-click on the `jboss-shopping-cart-server` project and choose `Run As` --> `Run on Server`.
 * To run the client, right-click on the `jboss-shopping-cart-client` project and choose `Run As` --> `Java Application`.
 In the `Select Java Application` window, choose `Client - org.jboss.as.quickstarts.client` and click `OK`.
 The client output displays in the `Console` window.